 -- Noon to 3 p.m.
 Saturday, the HIV Ministry at Shiloh Baptist Church, 740 W. Locust St., will conduct HIV testing and counseling

 -- 11 a.m. to 3 p.m.
 Dec.
-5, the York City Health Bureau and York College will be holding HIV/STD testing, for students
+5, the York City Health Bureau and York College will be holding HIV/STD testing, for students only, in the